thri5ha/thri5ha.github.io/about.md

 permalink: /about/
 ---

-I'm thrisha, and welcome to my blog :smiling_face_with_smiling_eyes:
+I'm thrisha, and welcome to my blog 😊
 ### Persona
 ### More Information